RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - How does the law address the fact that the Crown fails to call evidence that the Crown would reasonably be expected to have called ?
       - Following decisions such as RPS v The Queen [2000] HCA 3, Dyers v The Queen [2002] HCA 45, Mahmood v WA (2008) 232 CLR 397 and R v Louizos [2009] NSWCCA 71 the position is that where the P has failed to call a witness (who might have been expected to be called by the P), the jury may properly reach conclusions that the failure may help support a reasonable doubt about the guilt of the accused.
       - As per Criminal Trial Courts Bench Book (NSW)
-        - … a jury is entitled to take into account that there was no evidence from a particular person in deciding whether or not there is a reasonable doubt about the accused’s guilt.
+        - … a jury is entitled to take into account that there was no evidence from a particular person in deciding whether or not there is a reasonable doubt about the accused's guilt.
     - How does the law address the fact that the Crown fails to call evidence that the Crown would reasonably be expected to have called ?
-      - Mahmood v WA (2008) 232 CLR 397, is authority for the proposition that “… where a witness, who might have been expected to be called and to give evidence on a matter, is not called by the prosecution, the question is not whether the jury may properly reach conclusions about issues of fact but whether, in the circumstances, they should entertain a reasonable doubt about the guilt of the accused.”
+      - Mahmood v WA (2008) 232 CLR 397, is authority for the proposition that "… where a witness, who might have been expected to be called and to give evidence on a matter, is not called by the prosecution, the question is not whether the jury may properly reach conclusions about issues of fact but whether, in the circumstances, they should entertain a reasonable doubt about the guilt of the accused."
-      - In R v Louizos [2009] NSWCCA 71 it was held that “… it may have been appropriate for the Trial Judge to raise with the jury whether the failure of the Crown to call the witness gave rise to a reasonable doubt about the truthfulness and reliability of the evidence… but he was never asked to do so.”
+      - In R v Louizos [2009] NSWCCA 71 it was held that "… it may have been appropriate for the Trial Judge to raise with the jury whether the failure of the Crown to call the witness gave rise to a reasonable doubt about the truthfulness and reliability of the evidence… but he was never asked to do so."
 [57]
 ## Lecture 3B: Right to Silence

   - The Menu